clinicjs/node-clinic/CONTRIBUTING.md

 ## For Developers

-All constributings should fit the [standard](https://github.com/standard/standard) linter, and pass the tests.
+All contributions should fit the [standard](https://github.com/standard/standard) linter, and pass the tests.
 You can test this by running:

 ```